A woman releases a cardboard rover and its wheels spin as it hops forward.

 Diagram showing the final rover prototype

-Take a close look at this prototype of a rover like the one you are going to build.
+Take a close look at the prototype of a rover above.
 Prototypes are used all the time in engineering.
-They give you a basic design from which to build, test and evaluate.
+They give you a basic design from which to build, test, and evaluate.
 Improving a design based on testing is part of the engineering design process.

 Ask yourself these questions: